RPGNorman/OS_Group/README.md

 All augmented images are saved with a prefix like aug_0_, aug_1_, etc.

-You can adjust transformations in the transforms list in script.py.
+You can adjust transformations in the transforms list in main.py.

+You can alter the number of images transformed by manually adding or removing images.

 🧹 Cleanup
 To start fresh: